 2. Can You Take Pre-Workout On An Empty Stomach?

-Yes, you can take pre-workout on an empty stomach, but some people might encounter stomach upset and even diarrhea.
+Yes, you can take many pre-workout supplements on an empty stomach, but some people might encounter stomach upset and even diarrhea.
 The advantage is that it’s absorbed very quickly, but I generally recommend at least a small snack before you take it.

-3. Can Pre-Workout Cause Kidney Failure?
+3. Can Pre-Workout Supplements Cause Kidney Failure?

-Pre-workout can only cause kidney failure if taken in excessive amounts while ignoring negative side effects.
+Many pre-workout supplements can only cause kidney failure if taken in excessive amounts while ignoring negative side effects.
 Some ingredients cause high blood pressure and dehydration which can negatively impact your kidneys.
 But actual failure is highly unlikely and would require sustained high doses.

 4. Is Pre Workout Bad For Your Heart?